Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 set to 1.
 Thus, a PP equal to "11b" indicates a packet that forms the whole message.
 A PP equal to "00b" indicates a packet that belongs to the inner part of the message.

-The concept of the message in SRT comes from UDT ({{GHG04b}}).
-In this mode a single sending instruction passes exactly one piece of data that has boundaries (a message).
+The concept of the message in SRT comes from UDT {{GHG04b}}.
+In this mode, a single sending instruction passes exactly one piece of data that has boundaries (a message).
-This message may span across multiple UDP packets (and multiple SRT data packets).
+This message may span across multiple UDP packets and multiple SRT data packets.
 The only size limitation is that it shall fit as a whole in the buffers of the sender and the receiver.
-Although internally all operations (e.g. ACK, NAK) on data packets are performed independently, an application must send and receive the whole message.
+Although internally all operations (e.g., ACK, NAK) on data packets are performed independently, an application must send and receive the whole message.
 Until the message is complete (all packets are received) the application will not be allowed to read it.

-When the Order Flag of a Data packet is set to 1, this imposes a sequential reading order on messages.
+When the Order Flag of a data packet is set to 1, this imposes a sequential reading order on messages.
 An Order Flag set to 0 allows an application to read messages that are already fully available, before any preceding messages that may have some packets missing.

-### Live Mode {#transmission-mode-live}

-Live mode is a special type of message mode where only data packets with their PP field set to "11b" are allowed.

-Additionally Timestamp-Based Packet Delivery (TSBPD) ({{tsbpd}}) and Too-Late Packet Drop ({{too-late-packet-drop}}) mechanisms are used in this mode.

 ### Buffer Mode {#transmission-mode-buffer}

-Buffer mode is negotiated during the Handshake by setting the STREAM flag of the handshake Extension Message Flags to 1.
+Buffer mode is negotiated during the handshake by setting the STREAM flag of the handshake Extension Message Flags ({{hs-ext-msg-flags}}) to 1.

-In this mode consecutive packets form one continuous stream that can be read, with portions of any size.
+In this mode, consecutive packets form one continuous stream that can be read with portions of any size.

 ## Handshake Messages {#handshake-messages}